Objective: To examine evidence for an effect of

 Thought Questions:

-2. What would be the results of the inclusion criteria was different?
+What does this mean for current practice?2.
+What would be the results of the inclusion criteria was different?

 3. A major limitation is that there are no research studies that explore physical therapy (as an intervention) alone and that PT was included with multiple different disciplines in treatment of a patient but isn’t that how most of us treat CPP?
 It takes a village…right?